na-na-hi/renget/archive/anonaugusproductionsCustomJB.md

 (Deprecated) First version: https://files.catbox.moe/wfqhz9.json (NOT UP-TO-DATE)

 Changelog:
-19/02/2024: Because of how horny it was and complaints, I added an extra vocabulary and UJB for people to switch to if they want, it should help slightly with characters acting a bit more in-character.
-Oh, I also took out the part about characters taking objects out and whatnot; it was too intrusive.
+- 19/02/2024: Because of how horny it was and complaints, I added an extra vocabulary and UJB for people to switch to if they want, it should help slightly with characters acting a bit more in-character.
+Oh, I also took out the part about characters taking objects out and whatnot; it was too intrusive. download for this version (outdated): https://files.catbox.moe/gc15q7.json
+- 23/02/2024: Changed gruesome to disturbing, as it surprisingly seems to be more effective at getting bloody content.
+Changed some stuff on the UJB, mostly wording but also an extra part that should HOPEFULLY keep the AI from being suddenly horny; the changes should also HOPEFULLY help with out-of-character slur usage.
+Changed a tiny bit in the DevTok UJB, nothing special.
 ##### Some things of note, READ CAREFULLY:
 1- For some reason, furbo loves similes.
 Sometimes it's worse, some others it isn't as bad.
 Sorry, I don't know how to fix it; it's probably a word in the UJB causing it.
 2- In the UJB, it has a part asking the AI to use "writing tone for an uneducated person", it influences quite a lot how the AI writes, and helps with stuff like "debauched den of debauchery" furbo likes to include.
 If you dislike the writing, delete or change this to your liking, for example instead asking it to "but always try to act in character".